 What should I do in the time leading up to my facial feminization surgery?

-Your doctor will give you instructions before your breast augmentation surgery, including guidelines on eating, drinking and taking or avoiding certain medications and vitamins.
+Your doctor will give you instructions before your facial feminization surgery, including guidelines on eating, drinking and taking or avoiding certain medications and vitamins.
 Avoid smoking or tobacco use four to six weeks before surgery and aspirin 14 days before and after your procedure.

 Hormonal therapy (estrogens) must be stopped three weeks prior to surgery to prevent blood clots.
 Hormonal therapy will be restarted one to two weeks after surgery.